RV Life: A Family Adventure in Cramped Quarters

 ✓ Limit your time in the RV.
 Go hiking, visit a museum, drive into town — but whatever you do, don’t let the family stay cooped up in a small enclosure.
 The RV is for eating and sleeping.
 I also preferred the shower facilities in the campground.
 Kept our black water tank from overflowing.

 ✓ Use games and other “together” activities to keep their minds off the close quarters.
 My daughter is unbeatable at several card games, but that doesn’t stop her brothers from trying.

 If you’ve never RVed, read this

 I think it’s safe to say there are two kinds of travelers in this world: people who RV and everyone else.
-We’re part of the “everyone else.”
-I can’t handle more than a long weekend in a tight space, and although I appreciate some of the cost-savings, I’m pretty sure it costs as much to fill a 55-gallon gas tank in the state of California as it does to spend the night in an all-suite hotel.
+We’re part of “everyone else.”
+I can’t handle more than a long weekend in a tight space, and although I appreciate some of the cost savings, I’m pretty sure it costs as much to fill a 55-gallon gas tank in the state of California as it does to spend the night in an all-suite hotel.